 - For example, the prime technique for the Gulag prisoners was composing their works in their head and memorizing them, often through the use of verse form and/or mnemonic devices such as knotted bits of string.
 You can do this too.
 We don’t normally learn how to memorize large chunks of text in modern American culture, but it’s actually a powerful tool for a writer.
 I’ll talk more about visualization and mental composition later, but for now, as a practical matter, if you really don’t have the time to do a lot of physical writing because, for example, you have a lengthy commute every day, you can use that time to “write” your work in your head.
 The same goes if you are spending long hours every day doing menial tasks such as cleaning.
 This is prime time to get your “writing” done, even if the writing is in your head.
 Long commutes, especially on foot or by bus, or tedious, menial jobs may also be just the right amount of external stimulation to get you in your writing mindset, so if that is the situation you find yourself in, work on making it work for you rather than against you.

 That’s all for now, folks!
-Next time we’ll talk a bit about writing with illness and disability.
+Next time we’ll talk a bit about finding the right tools.